christran85-cyber/enterprise-security-operations-lab/docs/phase-03-endpoint-monitoring.md

 Verify Centralized Telemetry
 ```

-This approach makes it easier to determine whether a problem exists at the:
+This approach helps determine whether a problem exists at the:

 - Endpoint
 - Logging layer